Dick Cheney: Death and funeral

+Online, some commentators such as Alex Jones and Omar Suleiman denounced Cheney as a mass murderer and war criminal who faced no prosecution while alive.

-His funeral was held at the Washington National Cathedral in Washington, D.C. on November 20.
-It would mark only the second time a Vice President had their funeral held at the cathedral.
-His widow Lynne, his two daughters, and his daughter Liz's children were in attendance.
-Former Presidents Joe Biden (who is also a former vice president) and George W. Bush were in attendance along with former first ladies Jill Biden and Laura Bush, respectively.
-Other than Biden, all living former vice presidents Kamala Harris, Mike Pence, Al Gore and Dan Quayle also attended the service.
-A handful of House members, including Speaker Emerita Nancy Pelosi and US Reps.
-Debbie Dingell of Michigan, Jamie Raskin of Maryland and Bennie Thompson of Mississippi. and a number of senators, including Majority Leader John Thune and Sens.
-Cynthia Lummis an John Barrasso of Wyoming, Adam Schiff of California Lisa Murkowski of Alaska, Mitch McConnell of Kentucky, John Boozman of Arkansas, Bill Cassidy of Louisiana, Lindsey Graham of South Carolina, Kevin Cramer of North Dakota, Shelley Moore Capito of West Virginia, and Roger Wicker of Mississippi where in attendance as well.
-U.S. Supreme Court Justices in attendance included Chief Justice John Roberts, Associate Justices Clarence Thomas, Elena Kagan and Brett Kavanaugh, and retired Justice Anthony Kennedy.
-Cheney's daughter Liz, three of his grandchildren, Bush, former NBC News correspondent Pete Williams and Cheney's former cardiologist Dr. Jonathan Reiner would all deliver eulogies.
-Rev. Randolph Hollerith would close the service with a homily.
-Bill Clinton declined to attend due to him attending an event in Arkansas celebrating the 75th anniversary of the Arkansas governor's mansion.
-Barack Obama also declined to attend.
-US President Donald Trump and Vice President JD Vance were not invited.
-Former First Ladies Hillary Clinton and Michelle Obama declined to attend as well.
+Cheney's funeral was held at Washington National Cathedral in Washington, D.C., on November 20.
+It marked only the second time a vice president had their funeral held at the cathedral.
+Family members present included his widow Lynne, his two daughters, and his daughter Liz's children.
+Former presidents Joe Biden and George W. Bush were in attendance along with former first ladies Jill Biden and Laura Bush.
+Former vice presidents Kamala Harris, Mike Pence, Al Gore and Dan Quayle also attended the service along with former second ladies Marilyn Quayle and Karen Pence.
+Former second gentleman Doug Emhoff declined to attend.

+House members attending included Speaker Emerita Nancy Pelosi and U.S. representatives Debbie Dingell of Michigan, Jamie Raskin of Maryland, Bennie Thompson of Mississippi and a number of senators, including Majority Leader John Thune, Cynthia Lummis and John Barrasso of Wyoming, Adam Schiff of California, Lisa Murkowski of Alaska, Mitch McConnell of Kentucky, John Boozman of Arkansas, Bill Cassidy of Louisiana, Lindsey Graham of South Carolina, Kevin Cramer of North Dakota, Shelley Moore Capito of West Virginia, and Roger Wicker of Mississippi.
+U.S. Supreme Court justices in attendance included Chief Justice John Roberts, associate justices Clarence Thomas, Elena Kagan and Brett Kavanaugh, and retired justice Anthony Kennedy.

+Cheney's daughter Liz, three of his grandchildren, Bush, former NBC News correspondent Pete Williams and Cheney's former cardiologist Jonathan Reiner delivered eulogies.
+The dean of the cathedral, Randolph Hollerith, delivered the homily.
+Former president Bill Clinton declined to attend due to him attending an event in Arkansas celebrating the 75th anniversary of the Arkansas governor's mansion.
+Former president Barack Obama also declined to attend.
+President Donald Trump and Vice President JD Vance were not invited.
+Former first ladies Hillary Clinton and Michelle Obama declined to attend as well.